Description

 - 1 teaspoon baking powder

-- pinch of salt (don’t add salt if the hazelnut butter has salt in it)
+- Pinch of salt (omit if the hazelnut butter is salted)

 - 4 tablespoons hazelnut butter